kosiakk/rippledoc/doc/quick-markdown-example.md

 tomatoes
   : There's no "e" in tomatoe.

 Again, text is indented 4 spaces.
-(Alternately, put blank lines in between each of the above definition list lines to spread things out more.)
+(Put a blank line between each term/definition pair to spread things out more.)

 Here's a "line block":